 Requirements for admission:

-- A minimum score of 1350 on the first two sections of the SATs, or a 30 on the ACT.
-(We will consider exceptional applicants with a score of 1300 on the first two sections).
+- A minimum score of 1350 on the first two sections of the SATs, or a 31 on the ACT.

 - A high school grade point average of 92 or higher.